elewa-academy/Fundamentals/09-state-components/README.md

 1. Learn some jQuery with freecodecamp's exercises and w3schools as a reference
 2. Refactor 2-3 of your Organizing Development projects to have a little more interactivity
-  * do it on a new branch of that repo
+  * Develop on a new branch
-  * update the readme
+  * Update the README
-  * update the gh-pages demo
+  * Update the gh-pages demo
 3. Plan and develop a new portfolio for your home page
+    a.
+Repo Specs
-    * on a new branch
+      * Develop on a new branch
-    * the whole Organized Development thing
+      * README
+        * About this project
+        * Present your development planning like before
+        * Learning notes
+      * Document your code and functionality
+      * Tests for any pure JS, don't worry about the jQuery
-    * a user can ...
+    b.
+Behavioral Specs.
+A user can ...
-      * (this list is required, but feel free to add to it)
-      * see a pre-selected list of projects on window load
-      * change the image for any given project box
+      * Change the image for any given project box
-      * change the color theme on any given project box
+      * Choose between a couple style options for the whole site
-      * add new components to the portfolio via an input
+      * Add new project components to the portfolio by providing:
-        * repo name
+        * A valid repo name (ie. one you actually have)
-        * image
+        * A valid image url
-      * remove components from the portfolio
+      * Delete a project component
+      * See a pre-selected set of projects on window.onload
-      * change the image for an existing project
+      * Change the image for an existing project component
-    * technical specs:
-      * in the source cod
+    c.
+Your source code will have ...
-        * an (object or array) containing info for each project you want displayed on load ("state"):
+        * A state object containing the info for each project you want displayed on load -> {0: {repo: name, image: url}}.
+This will have only properties, no methods.
-          * (will always be same on load)
-          * (will change as a user interacts with the site)
-          * repo name
-          * image url
-        * a method that uses jquery to append a single component into a pre-defined div
-        * a method to iterate through the state and draw a component for each

-Challenge:
+        * A file for all user input handlers
-  * A User Can ..
+        * A file for all pure JS logic
+        * A file for all jQuery that writes to the DOM
+        * A folder for test cases and test library

+Challenges: A user can ...
+  * See your existing repositories via the GitHub API
+  * Filter that list by API-supported criteria
-    * View a complete list of your repositories
+  * Star, fork, clone, or watch a project from your portfolio
-    * Click on a listed repo to build a
+  * Validate repo names when a user tries to create a new component